Oya (comics): Schism

 As he returns from an obviously tiring mission, Wolverine encounters Hope and the Lights, including Oya, awaiting his return so they can start Combat Training class.
 Wolverine cancels the class he had no knowledge of, and instead asks them if they should not be doing something more age appropriate; specifically, he asks Oya if she had a doll or something to go play with.
-Oya states that she had a doll, but it was destroyed when her village people came to kill her.
+Idie states that she had a doll, but it was destroyed when her village people came to kill her.
 Later, Wolverine solicits Shadowcat to retrieve a new doll for Oya, which he gives while they share some ice cream.

 Oya is one of the X-Men to attend the opening of a Mutant History Museum, a group that includes several adult and younger mutants.
-When the Museum is attacked by the new Hellfire Club, most of the X-Men are quickly defeated as Oya hides.
+When the Museum is attacked by the new Hellfire Club, most of the X-Men are quickly defeated as Idie hides.
 Both Wolverine and Cyclops rush towards the museum, but the Hellfire grunts begin setting up a bomb within the museum.
-To Wolverine's protest, Cyclops gives Oya the go ahead to do anything she thinks necessary, and Oya "murders" most of the Hellfire grunts.
+To Wolverine's protest, Cyclops gives Oya the go ahead to do anything she thinks necessary, and Idie "murders" most of the Hellfire grunts.
 Outside the museum, she is comforted by Hope and the other Lights, but Oya simply wants to return to Utopia to get some sleep.

 Oya doesn't have any remorse for killing the Hellfire grunts.
 She tells Wolverine, that once you accept being a monster, being a murderer isn't so bad.
 Laurie is furious at Hope for letting her be part of the Sentinel battle on Utopia.
 She went as far as to point a gun at Hope.
 Hope realizes that she didn't do a good job taking care of her.
-She tells Wolverine to take Oya with her to the new school which will be The Jean Grey Academy, and take better care of her than she could.
+She tells Wolverine to take Idie with her to the new school which will be The Jean Grey Academy, and take better care of her than she could.
 Oya and Hope share a heart-felt good bye.
-When Wolverine and his new crew of teachers and students land in Westchester, Oya asks Wolverine if she is responsible for breaking up the X-Men, Wolverine replies: "No, darlin'.
-You led us home."
+When Wolverine and his new crew of teachers and students land in Westchester, Idie asks Wolverine if she is responsible for breaking up the X-Men, Wolverine replies: "No, darlin'.
+You led us home".